tstanford/documentation/Software Engineering Management/target.md

   * code review should be very strict, any optimisations must be discussed
   * code must  be very easy to read.
   * this can be frustrating for engineers who are new to this but the team will quickly adapt and standards with raise.
+* dont use feature branches
+  * use feature toggles instead.

 ## QA
 - regression suite for each microservice with all up stream and downstream dependencies tested too